houzyk/thephilosophicalcode/README.md

 There are multiple ways to contribute:

 1. You can write and add your own article.
-Learning more about contributing an article [here](./docs/contributing-an-article.md).
+Learn more about contributing an article [here](./docs/contributing-an-article.md).
 2. You can help in enhancing the app or fixing bugs.
 More info [here](./docs/contributing.md).

-Please note that any contribution to this repository will result in your details (Github name and Hithub username) to be displayed on the people's section [here](https://thephilosophicalcode.com/people/).
+Please note that any contribution to this repository will result in your details (Github name and Github username) to be displayed on the people's section [here](https://thephilosophicalcode.com/people/).

 ## Run